JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

    * `conflict.<btA>.<property name>=<valueA>`
    * `conflict.<btB>.<property name>=<valueB>`

-The `reverse.dep.` parameters are processed on queuing of the build where the parameters are defined.
+The `reverse.dep.*` parameters are processed on queuing of the build where the parameters are defined.
 As the parameters' values should be known at that stage, they can only be defined either as [build configuration parameters](configuring-build-parameters.md#Defining+Build+Parameters+in+Build+Configuration) or in the [custom build dialog](triggering-a-custom-build.md#Run+Custom+Build+dialog).
 Setting the parameter during the build has no effect.

-Pushing a new parameter into the build will supersede the ["Do not run new build if there is a suitable one"](snapshot-dependencies.md#Suitable+Builds) snapshot dependency option and may trigger a new build if the parameter is set to a non\-default value.
+Pushing a new parameter into the build will supersede the ["Do not run new build if there is a suitable one"](snapshot-dependencies.md#Suitable+Builds) snapshot dependency option and may trigger a new build if the parameter is set to a non-default value.

-Note that the values of the `reverse.dep.` parameters are pushed to the dependency builds "as is", without reference resolution. %\-references, if any, will be resolved in the context of the build where the parameters are pushed to.
+Note that the values of the `reverse.dep.` parameters are pushed to the dependency builds "as is", without reference resolution. %-references, if any, will be resolved in the context of the build where the parameters are pushed to.
 `<property name>` is the name of the property to set in the noted build configuration.
 To set system property, `<property name>` should contain the `system.` prefix.

 [//]: # (Internal note.
 Do not delete.
 "Predefined Build Parametersd257e388.txt")

 ### VCS Properties